aimfreet/design-class-project/content/home.md

     <p class="article-img-text text-align-center">Both are understood as a lightbulb.</p>
 </figure>

 In addition to defining the anatomy of a sign, Peirce also classified the type of signs.
-Peirce says that the form a sign takes – or its signifier – can take one of three forms:
+Peirce says that the form a sign takes &mdash; or its signifier &mdash; can take one of three forms:

  <div class="flex margin-bottom-3 flex-items-center">
     <div style="width: 50px" class="margin-right flex-shrink-0"><img src="https://tankgirl-storage.s3.amazonaws.com/codepen-images/lightbulb.svg" alt="lightbulb" /></div>